dustinpfister/blog_posts/_posts/nodejs-chalk.md

 ## 10 - Conclusion

 I have been following the development of chalk for some time now, it's a fun little dependency for setting terminal color to help add emphasis for things like error messages.
 The go to solution for adding stylish text to CLI tools in node.js for sure.

-Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).
+However when it comes to adding color I have found that I often just use a simple set of ansi codes to turn color on and off when it comes to making some kind of log module for a porject or something to that effect.